ShreyasPrasad/ShreyasPrasad.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I am a recent University of Waterloo Computer Science graduate exploring the world of real-time systems, compilers, and where modern languages like Rust 🦀 fit in.
+I am a University of Waterloo Computer Science student exploring the world of real-time systems, compilers, and where modern languages like Rust 🦀 fit in.
 I have previously interned at Snowflake, Amazon, and Arctic Wolf, working on designing and building performant distributed systems and infrastructure.